rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 ### Navigation helper

-To test our app we need to start in some screen.
-If we use a simple `render AppStack` we would always start in the same screen and we would need to have some flow to go to a different screen.
+To test our app we need to start on some screen.
+If we use a simple `render AppStack` we would always start on the same screen and we would need to have some flow to go to a different one.
 To avoid this, we could just start our stack with the screen we want and if we need to test our screen redirecting to some other screen we just need to add that other screen to the stack for the test to work.

 Keeping this in mind, we will create a `helpers.js` file inside the `extras` folder that looks like this: